sugaryourcoffee/sycersion/README.md

 versioning and the user can select out of the list of files which version out of that files to intially start with.

-The _version-file_ and _configuration-directory_ are also created it the user is setting an initial version with `sycersion --set 0.1.1`.
+The _version-file_ and _configuration-directory_ are also created if the user is setting an initial version with `sycersion --set 0.1.1`.

 If the version is updated the version is written into the _version-file_.
 Within